heisenware/vrpc-js/website/src/content/intro.md

 # Introduction to VRPC

-Welcome to **VRPC (Virtual Remote Procedure Call)**, an open-source distributed computing framework designed to seamlessly connect React frontends, cloud microservices, and IoT edge devices without writing a single line of API boilerplate.
+Welcome to **VRPC (Variadic Remote Procedure Call)**, an open-source distributed computing framework designed to seamlessly connect React frontends, cloud microservices, and IoT edge devices without writing a single line of API boilerplate.

 ## The Problem: API Fatigue